 - Personal antisocial behaviour is when a person targets a specific individual or group.

-- a detrimental effect upon the quality of life of an individual or the community as a whole."
+- Nuisance antisocial behaviour is when a person causes a detrimental impact upon the quality of life of an individual or the community as a whole.

 Are you willing to mediate?